Handcrafted gifts made with love, care and attention, are at the very heart of what you do.

 Here’s a good yarn

-There’s nothing like a bit of crafting to beat away the pandemic blues.
+There’s nothing like a bit of crafting to beat away the blues.

-With lockdowns and social distancing forcing many people to spend more time at home, demand for handcrafted products and crafting supplies has soared – everything from homemade facemasks to DIY craft boxes and macramé kits.
+Thanks to the pandemic, demand for handcrafted products and crafting supplies has soared – everything from homemade facemasks to DIY craft boxes and macramé kits.

 According to Etsy’s Q3 results for 2020, the e-commerce marketplace now has over 3.7 million sellers and 69.6 million active buyers, with a 100% increase in new sellers signing up to use its site.